Newsletter

 instruction and practice in the communication skills.
 And fortunately,

-a form of primal, which I practised for over 23 years,
+a form of Primal Therapy, which I have been practising for

 I earned my doctorate